10 Essential Skills You Need as a Motion Graphic Designer

 All your motion designs are going to utilize color.
 As a motion graphic designer you need to have a strong understanding of color theory, and what colors convey different moods and feelings to an audience.
 You need to give your color choice a lot of thought.
 What is it that you want this piece to communicate?
 Strength, Dependability?
 These questions can all determine the color scheme for your motion design.
 For example, if you are creating a motion graphics piece about fall you wouldn't want the colors to be blue, grey and white.
 This would make it feel like winter.
 Check out this article on Color Theory for Graphic Desing to learn more about color theory and how it relates to your designs.

-Your job as a motion graphic designer is to bring a graphic element to life; it's also your job to know the best way to do this.
+Your job as a motion graphics designer is to bring a graphic element to life; it's also your job to know the best way to do this.
 You may be working with very little information from a client and the idea may not be clear.
 This is where creativity comes into play, being able to take a simple idea and turn it into a complex and appealing motion design piece.

 This day and age motion graphics are all done on computers, so it's important that you have the technical skills to be able to adapt to new products, servers and systems.
 There are numerous programs, operating system and virtual servers that a motion graphics artist must master in order to excel in the industry.
 You should be able to hit the ground running when presented with a new project and not be held back by your technical skills.